Joseph Carlebach

+scholar of the history of the Jews in Germany.

 Early life and family

 Carlebach was the eighth child of Esther Adler (1853–1920), daughter of the former rabbi of Lübeck, Rabbi Alexander Sussmann Adler (1816–1869), and Lübeck's then-Rabbi Salomon Carlebach (1845–1919).

 In 1919, Joseph Carlebach and his former pupil Charlotte Preuss (1900–1942) married.
 They had nine children.
 One of them is rabbi Shlomo Carlebach.

 Education and early career

 Joseph Carlebach became a rabbi, as did several of his brothers, to wit David Carlebach, Emanuel Carlebach (rabbi in Memel and Cologne), Hartwig Naftali Carlebach (rabbi in Berlin, Baden near Vienna and New York), and Ephraim Carlebach (rabbi in Leipzig).
 Initially, however, Joseph Carlebach completed extensive studies in natural sciences.
-From 1901 on he studied at Friedrich-Wilhelms-Universität in Berlin natural sciences, mathematics, astronomy, philosophy and history of art.
+From 1901 on he studied at Friedrich Wilhelm Universität in Berlin natural sciences, mathematics, astronomy, philosophy and history of art.
 The quantum physicist Max Planck and the philosopher Wilhelm Dilthey (hermeneutics) were among his teachers.
-In 1908 he graduated as high-school teacher (Oberlehrer-Examen) of natural sciences (at summa cum laude).
+In 1908 he graduated as high school teacher (Oberlehrer-Examen) of natural sciences (at summa cum laude).
 In the same time Carlebach attended the orthodox Rabbinical Seminary in Berlin.
-In 1905 to 1907 Carlebach interrupted his studies in Germany and taught at the Lämel-School in Jerusalem.
+In 1905 to 1907 Carlebach interrupted his studies in Germany and taught at the Lämel School in Jerusalem.
 There Carlebach made the acquaintance of a number of eminent rabbis.

-In 1909 Carlebach obtained degrees in mathematics, physics and Hebrew at Ruprecht-Karls-Universität in Heidelberg.
+In 1909 Carlebach obtained degrees in mathematics, physics and Hebrew at Ruprecht Karl Universität in Heidelberg.
 There he also was awarded his doctorate on the mathematician Levi ben Gershon (Lewi ben Gerson als Mathematiker).
 Carlebach gained an academic reputation by books on Levi ben Gershon as well as on Albert Einstein's relativity theory in 1912.
 From 1910 to 1914 Carlebach enrolled in the rabbinical seminary under Rabbi David Zvi Hoffmann, receiving his semikhah (rabbinic ordination) in 1914.